 - Only those with state-issued disabled plates or placards and a paid Washington University permit or pass may use accessible spaces.

 - Vehicle is displaying a lost, stolen, invalid, altered, and/or fraudulent annual permit or short-term pass.

 In addition to a fine of up to $1,000 for displaying a lost, stolen, invalid, altered, and/or fraudulent annual permit or short-term pass, the car will be towed at the owner’s expense, the violator could have his/her parking privileges revoked, and the owner may be referred for criminal prosecution.

 Please note that these regulations will be enforced at all times, including periods when classes are not in session.
 In addition, the following areas are strictly enforced 24 hours a day, seven days a week.

 - “No Parking” areas

-First-year students are not permitted to bring a vehicle to the Washington University campus.
-Violation of this and other university policies could be a violation of the Student Judicial Code.
-Starting Fall of 2017, sophomore students will no longer be permitted to bring a vehicle to campus.
+First year and sophomore students are not permitted to bring a vehicle to the Washington University campus.
+Violation of this and other university polices could be a violation of Student Judicial Code.

 In rare cases, the Office of Parking and Transportation will consider exceptions to the rule that first-year and sophomores are not allowed to park a vehicle on campus.
 To be considered, please submit your request, in writing, to Elisa Comer in the Office of Parking and Transportation.
 Please consider the following alternative transportation options for Metro Transit U-Pass and CarShare before submitting your request.
 In the event that the university grants an exception, the exception will likely be for a west campus, ParkSmart permit.